samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 * It acts as the final arbiter, rigorously scrutinizing incoming data to enforce business rules, sanitize inputs, and mitigate security risks.
 * Unlike client-side validation, which can be circumvented or disabled, server-side validation operates beyond the user's control, ensuring the integrity and trustworthiness of the application's data.

-  > 👴 By combining client-side validation for usability enhancements with server-side validation for security enforcement, developers need to find a delicate balance between user experience and application integrity and security, delivering a seamless yet fortified user interaction paradigm.
+  > :older_man: By combining client-side validation for usability enhancements with server-side validation for security enforcement, developers need to find a delicate balance between user experience and application integrity and security, delivering a seamless yet fortified user interaction paradigm.